-Design Autopsy, exhibited in October 2012, is the first annual exhibition of Alumni work from the RIT Industrial Design department.
+Design Autopsy, order exhibited in October 2012, treat is the first annual exhibition of Alumni work from the RIT Industrial Design department.
 The exhibition design is inspired by the Vignelli Unigrid System.

 This exhibit is meant to help reveal the diversity and process behind the profession of industrial design.
 Samples presented show a variety of areas that have been explored by Alumni and is not limited to final products.